NASCRAG is a group of Independent Game Masters.

 Indy’s illustrations set the entire tone for the NASCRAG visual experience.
 Players interpret their characters and their place in our event by the images Indy creates.
 He has illustrated almost every publication in the four decade history of NASCRAG (since FEZ III).
 Besides the 25-30 illustrations for our tournaments, Indy also creates the T-shirts and banners each year.

-Tom Lommel, Master of Ceremonies / Marshal
+Doug Moore, Master of Ceremonies / Marshal

 Buster, Goat Boy

 One of the hardest tasks we ask some of our staff to perform is press-ganging people who don’t know what they want to do into playing in our event.
 Gen Con is huge and there are so many choices that many gamers just end up wandering aimlessly.
 We figure if someone paid to get into Gen Con it’s our job to try to make their experience enjoyable so we try to direct these aimless souls to our event.
-Brian Chase and Doug Moore lead this group these days.
+Brian Chase leads this group these days.
 Paul Carolin, Bob Jeffries, and Mike Zwiebel are some of NASCRAG’s most notable press-gangers from the past.